fakerybakery/ContactMe/README.md

 ## More Information
 If you see any bugs, please do not hesitate to create an issue and/or create a pull request.

-©️ Copyright 2021 mrfakename.
+&copy; Copyright 2021 mrfakename.
 All rights reserved.